 However, there is one other caveat for meals and lodging while traveling: To qualify for a deduction, your work duties must require you to be away from home for longer than a typical day’s work.
 In other words, staying over is necessary.

-For example, if you travel to a nearby town (an hour away) and work a 9-hour day, your meals aren’t deductible because your job didn’t require an overnight stay.
+For example, if you travel to a nearby town (an hour away) and work a 9-hour day, your meals aren’t deductible because your job doesn’t require an overnight stay.

 However, if you attend a 3-day work conference in another state, your hotel room and all meals are considered deductible business expenses.